algolia/instantsearch/docgen/src/guides/v3-migration.md

 `collapsible` and `autoHideContainer` options have been removed.
 These options are now implemented as part of the Panel widget wrapper.

-We've moved the `label` into the `templates.labelText` template to make it consistent with the templates parameters of other widgets and we removed the `item` template.
+The `label` options has been moved into the `templates.labelText` template to make it consistent with the templates parameters of other widgets and we removed the `item` template.
 We are now providing the data that were provided to `templates.item` to `templates.labelText`.
+If your index attribute is called `free_shipping`, the default template will display "free_shipping".
+To rename it, change `templates.labelText` to "Free shipping".

 #### CSS classes